Meet our Champions

 Eyinmisan Nikatsekpe (John Leggott College, UK)

-I lead the Medical Bioscience degree program at DN Colleges Group, with emphasis on Microbiology.
-Engaging in science outreach programmes across the Yorkshire and Humber region, my goal is to offer captivating activities, fostering understanding, and encouraging future scientists' participation.
+I lead the Medical Bioscience degree programme at DN Colleges Group, with emphasis on microbiology.
+Engaging in science outreach programmes across the Yorkshire and Humber region, my goal is to offer captivating activities, fostering understanding and encouraging future scientists' participation.
 I look forward to collaborating with other Society Champions and actively participating in the Society's events.

 -